kawserayoub/Deep-Learning/README.md

 ### Scripts

-facial_detector.py: Python script that uses OpenCV to detect faces in images and prepares them for classification.
+facial_detector.py: Python script that uses OpenCV to detect faces in real time video and prepares them for classification.

 ### Notebooks